Cadematics/cfd-ai-dashboard/README.md

 # Real-Time CFD Parametric PINN Dashboard

-A cutting-edge, interactive web application that evaluates a **Parametric Physics-Informed Neural Network (PINN)** entirely on the client side.
+An interactive web application that evaluates a **Parametric Physics-Informed Neural Network (PINN)** entirely on the client side.
 The dashboard uses **WebAssembly (WASM)** to run real-time fluid dynamics inference directly in the browser, allowing users to manipulate fluid velocity and viscosity coefficients via UI sliders and see instantaneous flow-field deformations.

 ---